MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

 - The **Patch** function to create a new **Order Details** record: `Patch( 'Order Details', Defautls( 'Order Details' ), ... )`
 - The **Remove** function to delete an **Order Details** record: `Remove( 'Order Details', ThisItem )`

-This has been a quick walk through of using Common Data Service relationships and option sets in a canvas app.
+This has been a quick walk through of using Common Data Service relationships and option sets in a canvas app for educational purposes.
+There are many other aspects of this app to considered before it is ready for production use, such as field validation and error handling.